charity-classification/ukcat/docs/method/machine-learning.md

 To further check the results of the machine learning model, a random sample of 300 charities was taken from the full results.
 This consisted of a weighted sample, based on taking 20 charities across 5 income bands, in each of the 3 regulatory jurisdictions.
 The sample included some manually classified results - these were ignored in the results shown below, with 236 of the results from the machine learning model.
 Each result was then checked and put into one of three categories:

-- "Correct" - the ICNPTSO category assigned by the model was correct
+- "Correct" - the ICNP/TSO category assigned by the model was correct
-- "Plausible" - the ICNPTSO category assigned was plausible, but a human looking at the charity might have chosen a different one
+- "Plausible" - the ICNP/TSO category assigned was plausible, but a human looking at the charity might have chosen a different one
-- "Incorrect" - the ICNPTSO category assigned did not look correct
+- "Incorrect" - the ICNP/TSO category assigned did not look correct

 The exercise produced a better result than found in the formal machine learning test - 85% of the matches overall were "correct", with a further 5% "plausible", leaving 11% that could be considered "incorrect".
 The results varied by regulator and by income band.
 CCEW had the lowest "correct" score, with 79%, followed by oscr (82% correct) and CCNI (91%).